REVIEW: BERNINA EXPRESS RIDE IN SWITZERLAND

 How to avoid the fees for the Bernina Express?
 To avoid the costly reservation fee, do not take the official Bernina Express, but just take the local trains instead.
 Yes, it is that simple.
 There are local trains that go the exact same route.
 Actually, some Bernina Expresses have a few compartments where you can open windows and take even better pictures.

 Okay, you do not have panoramic windows, but the route is the same.
 And the views are as stunning!
 Even without the panoramic windows.
 Actually, there are sometimes just a couple of compartments of the Bernina Express in between the regular trains.

 Some Bernina Express trains have extra compartments that are actually local trains and can be used by those without reservation for the Bernina Express.

 One thing to keep in mind is that there are local trains that have the same route but more stops and also there are no direct connections (except the one where a few compartments are sandwiched in between the Bernina Express).
 You would have to change trains if you want to do the whole tour with these local trains.

 These are the main stops that you can experience, with a full Bernina Express schedule available on the official website.
 The Bernina Express doesn’t stop as frequently – or for as long – as the regional trains that also make use of these lines.
 But there are a few short stops at picturesque villages along the way.

-From here your journey starts and the first few minutes the views are…not very pretty but after a while the views get better.
+From here your journey starts and in the first few minutes the views are…not very pretty but after a while, the views get better.
 You start passing the famous Rhine River (but not the Rhine Gorge) and head towards Tiefencastel.

 From Chur, you will quickly break out into the Swiss countryside before you reach the stop at Tiefencastel.
 During this section of the track, you will pass through a few tunnels and the well-known Domleschg Valley – famous for its castles.